Jason-Whitmore/jpf/docs/Examples.md

 Learned polynomial is: f(x) = -0.3570667x^2 + 1.1878308x + -0.017842926
 Now saving the model to file: polynomial_model_saved Model saved.
 Now loading the model from file...
 Model loaded.
-Loss on dataset on loaded model should match the previous model's loss:
+Loss on dataset on loaded model should match the saved model's loss:
-Old model loss: 0.0062198346
+Saved model loss: 0.0062198346
 Loaded model loss: 0.0062198346

 ```